fmalina/revisions-blocl/activism/thetyrannyofguilt.md

 Europe has a history but America is history.

 America generally begins by making mistakes, sometimes criminal ones, but then it corrects them.
-Europe makes no mistakes because it doesn’t try anything.
+Europe makes no mistakes because it doesn't try anything.

 The perpetual peace to which Europe aspires has its source not in Europe but in the United States.